Jetstar’s mission is to offer all day, every day low fares to enable more people to fly to more places, more often.

 About Jetstar in New Zealand

-An existing fleet of 6 Airbus A320s support Jetstar’s expanding New Zealand flying business.
+A fleet of 8 Airbus A320s based in New Zealand support Jetstar’s expanding New Zealand flying business.

 About Jetstar / Valuair in Singapore